 Line editing focuses on improving sentence structure, checking for consistency, removing clichés or awkward phrasing, and improving clarity and sense of scenes.
 Kristen's line editing service also includes Kindle e-book formatting free of charge.

-Proofreading is the last step in the editing process, focusing on the grammar, spelling, and punctuation of your manuscript.
-Proofreading occurs after the developmental and line editing passes to help improve the manuscript of surface errors.
+Copyediting is the last step in the editing process, focusing on the grammar, spelling, and punctuation of your manuscript.
+Copyediting occurs after the developmental and line editing passes to help improve the manuscript of surface errors.

 First Chapter Critique